hovey/pyschool/factory/README.md

   * The Builder pattern burdens clients to fewer parameters, especially a lot of `False` parameter passing, but does so at the cost of increasing the API surface area from a single function call to two or more function calls.
-    * If there are `n` mutually exclusive parameters, there are `n!` combinations that a single API, e.g., `menu_item` can create.
+    * If there are `n` mutually exclusive parameters, there are `2^n` combinations that a single API, e.g., `menu_item` can create.
-    * Eliminating all parameters but offering the same combinations as a method API would result in `n!` new service methods to replace the previous single service method.
+    * Eliminating all parameters but offering the same combinations as a method API would result in `2^n` new service methods to replace the previous single service method.
   * Thus, the Builder trades parameter complexity for API complexity.
 * Convention > Configuration